AlibekBabassov/WebAssignment1/README.md

 Step 1: Added headings with my name, group, and “About Me”, followed by a short introduction.
 Step 2: Created an ordered list of hobbies and an unordered list of favorite websites.
 Step 3: Added my photo and clickable links to YouTube and LeetCode.
 Step 4: Added a “Click Me” button.
-No functionality is required for this step.

 Part 2 — Intermediate HTML